fhiso/legacy-format/data-model.md

 ### TRLR   {#TRLR}

-Specifies the end of a GEDCOM transmission.
+Trailer: specifies the end of a GEDCOM transmission.

 When encountering a `TRLR`, applications may cease parsing before even looking for a payload or substructures; it should thus always be the very last record in the dataset.
 Additionally, it should never have an ID; some implementations may fail to parse it correctly if it does.